 Andrea Luecke, Executive Director

-Among other things, Ms. Luecke spearheaded Milwaukee’s Property Assessed Clean Energy financing program and the Milwaukee Metro Solar Hot Water Business Council - which is an effort designed to help local manufacturers enter the solar hot water supply chain.
-As a result of her front-line experience, Ms. Luecke earned the “0-60” award by the U.S. Department of Energy for her leadership and persistence in starting a solar program from scratch.
+Andrea has over a decade of experience conceiving, launching, and administering organizational start-ups, has initiated, designed and led programs in the NGO and international development sectors, and worked in the finance and insurance sectors.
+Immediately prior to joining the Foundation, Andrea ran the City of Milwaukee’s U.S. Department of Energy Solar America Cities program, Milwaukee Shines, where she was tasked with helping Milwaukee develop and implement policies and programs aimed at increasing solar energy capacity.
+Andrea spearheaded Milwaukee’s Property Assessed Clean Energy financing program and the Milwaukee Metro Solar Hot Water Business Council, an effort designed to help local manufacturers enter the solar hot water supply chain.
+As a result of her front-line experience, she earned the “0-60” award by the U.S. Department of Energy for her leadership and persistence in starting a solar program from scratch.

-Ms. Luecke has over a decade of experience conceiving, launching, and administering organizational start-ups, has initiated, designed and led programs in the NGO and international development sectors, and worked in the finance and insurance sectors.
-She is a graduate of the University of Minnesota and the University of Wisconsin-Milwaukee where she was awarded the highly competitive Center for Economic Development fellowship through the UW Consortium for Economic Opportunity.
-Ms. Luecke holds a Master’s Degree in Business, is multilingual, and has lived for long periods in South and Central America, Spain and Morocco.
+Andrea is a graduate of the University of Minnesota and the University of Wisconsin-Milwaukee where she was awarded the highly competitive Center for Economic Development fellowship through the UW Consortium for Economic Opportunity.
+Andrea holds a Master’s Degree in Business, is multilingual, and has lived for long periods in South and Central America, Spain and Morocco.

 Yolanda Seabrooks, Program Director - Brian D. Robertson Memorial Solar Schools Fund